This Site to a Friend

 records show that Hugh Cholmondeley, 2nd Lord Delamere, must have been a very lonely man; but not totally despondent, during most of his later adult life, having to cope with the premature death of his first wife Lady Sarah at such a young age, but especially from 1859 onward, as he rarely ever saw his second wife Augusta, because she was always away in London or Bournemouth with his daughter Sybil, plus having to cope with the death in 1874 of his fondly loved only sister Henrietta Charlotte, aged only 50 years old.
-Henrietta Charlotte spent the last 3 years of her sad and empty life back at Vale Royal Abbey, the home she had always really loved, after the death of her elderly husband in 1871 at his home Ashwellthorpe Hall in Norfolk.
+Henrietta Charlotte had spent the last 3 years of her sad, melancholic and empty life back at Vale Royal Abbey, the home she had always really loved, this move taking place after the death of her elderly husband in 1871 at his home Ashwellthorpe Hall in Norfolk.
 (Henrietta was the unfortunate victim of an arranged marriage by her late father Thomas Cholmondeley, 1st Lord Delamere, to an elderly Lord Berners, Henry William Wilson in 1857, a man who was at least 30 years older than her, in an attempt by her manipulative father to try and acquire more funds into the Vale Royal Abbey bank account).
-Hugh, 2nd Lord Delamere therefore as a result of his now somewhat stressful solitary life, plus according to family journals and private letters, he also had personal health problems he had to cope with, including very serious skin problems, which today in current medical terms since the early 1800’s, would be described as psoriasis.
-Hugh therefore depended more and more upon his faithful and loyal housekeeper, Margaret Green, who is also now claimed to be the mother of his two illegitimate sons born in 1875 and 1877 and of course he depended also upon his dedicated downstairs staff for their support and discretion, especially Mildred Duffy, the head cook in the Vale Royal Abbey household during the lifetime of Hugh, 2nd Lord Delamere (Complete list of staff and servants will soon be revealed upon consent of their family decendants.)
+Hugh, 2nd Lord Delamere therefore as a result of his now somewhat stressful solitary life, plus according to family journals and private letters, he also had personal health problems that he had to cope with, including especially prostate issues and very serious skin problems, which today in current medical terms since the early 1800’s, would be described as psoriasis.
+Hugh therefore depended more and more upon his faithful and loyal housekeeper, Margaret Green, who is also now claimed to be the mother of his two illegitimate sons conceived by Margaret in 1876 and 1878 and of course he depended also upon his dedicated downstairs staff for their support and discretion, especially Mildred Duffy, the head cook in the Vale Royal Abbey household during the lifetime of Hugh, 2nd Lord Delamere (Complete list of staff and servants will soon be revealed upon consent of their family decendants.)